Are you facing your first holidays after divorce?

 As far as traditions go, keep experimenting.
 If the prior year was not exactly what you were hoping it would be – try something new!

 This goes for the holiday’s you don’t have the kids also.
-I have tried being with friends and last Thanksgiving tried traveling alone.
+I have tried being with friends on my off years and have tried traveling alone.
 You never know what you are going to like if you don’t experiment.

 Have a Support Network to Help You Through the Holidays